-Due to the timing of arrival of importations, additional product lines, and the prices of petroleum.
+Inventory increased by 14% primarily due to the timing of arrival of importations, additional product lines, and the prices of petroleum.

-19% decrease in Trade and Other Receivables
+Trade and Other Receivables

-Due to improved collection efforts and higher customer management efficiency.
+Trade and Other Receivables increased by 19% primarily due to improved collection efforts and higher customer management efficiency.
 Also contributing to the decline was the sale of the subsidiaries, which resulted in the deconsolidation of the trade and other receivables of CSC and PPIPC.

-12,191% increase in Due from a Related Party
+Due from a Related Party

-Attributable to the receivable balance from the sale of CSC to CLC amounting to ₱500 million and from UDEVCO for the sale of PPIPC amounting to ₱50 million.
+Due from a Related Party increased by 12,191% primarily due to the receivable balance from the sale of CSC to CLC amounting to ₱500 million and from UDEVCO for the sale of PPIPC amounting to ₱50 million.
 The change also included reclassification of accounts following the sale of the subsidiaries, CSC and PPIPC.